NorskJoe/University.Maze/readme.txt

  - --sv: tells the program to save the maze to a svg file with a .svg file extension.
 THe filename must be specified after the --sv flag.

+ - --pm: tells the program to solve a maze using Dijkstra's algorithm using Manhattan cost heuristics

+ - --pe: tells the program to solve a maze using Dijkstra's algorithm using Euclidean cost heuristics

 Program Usage:
- - --g OR --lb generation options must be used, they cannot be used in conjunction.
+ - --ge OR --ga OR --lb generation options must be used, they cannot be used in conjunction.

  - --sb AND/OR --sv saving options must be used.
 At least one or both needs to be chosen.

- - the order of flags should be <generation option> followed by <saving option>

  - binary files must have the file extension .maze.  svg files must have the file extension .svg.
 These must be explicity entered by the user.